thorsten/phpMyFAQ/documentation/documentation.md

 In phpMyFAQ code and layout are separated.
 The layout is based on several template files, that you can modify to suit your own needs.
 The most important files for phpMyFAQ's default layout can be found in the directory *assets/themes/default/*.
-All original templates are valid HTML5 and we don't use tables for layout reasons.
+All original templates are valid HTML5.

 **Note:** You can change the layout of the admin area using the CSS file *admin/css/style.css*.